Amputation and diabetes: How to protect your feet

 Good diabetes management and regular foot care help prevent severe foot sores that are difficult to treat and may require amputation.By Mayo Clinic Staff

-Diabetes complications include nerve damage and poor blood circulation.
-These problems make the feet vulnerable to skin sores (ulcers) that can worsen quickly and are difficult to treat.
+Diabetes complications can include nerve damage and poor blood circulation.
+These problems make the feet vulnerable to skin sores (ulcers) that can worsen quickly.

 The good news is that proper diabetes management and careful foot care can help prevent foot ulcers.
 In fact, better diabetes care is probably why the rates of lower limb amputations have gone down by more than 50 percent in the past 20 years.

 When foot ulcers do develop, it's important to get prompt care.
+More than 80 percent of amputations begin with foot ulcers.
 A nonhealing ulcer that causes severe damage to tissues and bone may require surgical removal (amputation) of a toe, foot or part of a leg.

-Here's what you need to know to keep your feet healthy, and what happens if amputation is necessary.
+Here's what you need to know to keep your feet healthy, the signs you need to see a doctor and what happens if amputation is necessary.